 How to dispose of your Christmas tree

 It can be such a busy time, and you might not have gotten around to taking down all the decorations yet.
-If you’re stressing about what to do about the Christmas tree taking up a large portion of your living room and shedding more and more pine needles by the day - don’t worry!
-If you’re ready to say goodbye to Christmas once and for all, here are a number of ways you can dispose of your tree.
+If you’re stressing about what to do with the Christmas tree that is taking up a large portion of your living room and shedding more and more pine needles by the day - don’t worry!
+If you’re ready to say goodbye to Christmas once and for all, there are a number of ways you can dispose of your tree.

-If you live in Rotterdam, the municipality has arranged a daily pick-up service that runs until January 15.
+If you live in Rotterdam, the municipality has arranged a daily pick-up service that runs between December 27 and January 15.
 Just place your Christmas tree on the street next to your local rubbish container or in the spot where you usually place your personal rubbish bins for collection.
 The municipality will then collect the trees, which will be used to make wood chips.
 Just make sure you remove all the decorations before placing the tree on the street!

-If you live in The Hague, then you have up until January 13 to place your tree on the pavement on your street, where it will be collected by the municipality.
-Make sure you check the waste collection schedule to know which day trees will be collected in your area, and be sure to put your tree out on the street before 7.45 am.
+If you live in The Hague, then between January 2 and 13 you can place your tree on the pavement on your street, where it will be collected by the municipality.
+Make sure you check the waste collection schedule to know which day trees will be collected in your area, and be sure to put your tree out on the street before 7.45am.

 Alternatively, you can drop your tree off at the waste disposal point on either Plutostraat or De Werf.
-A number of districts are also running a campaign for children where they receive a raffle ticket for a tree, and are in with the chance of winning big.
+A number of districts are also running a campaign for children where they receive a raffle ticket for each tree, with the chance of winning big prizes.
 Take a look at the website for more information.

 The municipality of Amsterdam has set up a different system for the collection of Christmas trees this year.
 If you live in the Dutch capital, then there are 1.100 collection points across the city where you can drop off your tree.
-These collection points will remain in place until February 1, and the trees are collected daily and are turned into compost - again, make sure you remove all the decorations.
+The trees are collected daily and are turned into compost - again, make sure you remove all the decorations.
 Check the municipality website to find a Christmas tree point near you.

-In Utrecht, from January 4 to January 29 you can drop your Christmas tree off at one of the 21 collection points located across the city.
+In Utrecht, between January 3 and 28, you can drop your Christmas tree off at one of the 40 collection points located across the city.
 You can find your nearest drop-off point on the municipality website.
-Alternatively, up until January 15, you can simply place your tree out on the pavement outside your house before 8 am on your local rubbish collection day(s).
+Alternatively, during the same four-week period, you can simply place your tree out on the pavement outside your house before 8am on your local rubbish collection day(s).

-In Leiden, each district has an assigned pick-up day this week for the municipality to collect Christmas trees.
-On this day, you can just place your tree out on the street before 8 am.
+In Leiden, each district has an assigned pick-up day in the week of January 9 when the municipality will collect Christmas trees.
+On this day, you can just place your tree out on the street before 8am.
 To find out which day your district falls under, you can visit the municipality website.

-Hopefully you had a lovely and relaxing festive season, but if you are already lusting after the next public holiday then don't worry - Easter is only 90 days away!
+Hopefully, you had a lovely and relaxing festive season, but if you are already lusting after the next public holiday then don't worry - Easter is only about three months away!